simonverret/simonverret.github.io/_posts/2019-02-16-tensor-network-diagrams-of-typical-neural-network.md

 Here are the basics: vector have one leg (because they have one index), matrix have two, and more general tensors have as many as their order.
 You can then illustrate a tensor product by connecting the legs corresponding to the index summed.
 ![basics of the tensor network notation](/img/neuralTensorNetwork-03.png)

 Since I began working on neural networks, I tried to draw the tensor network diagram corresponding to a few architecture visited in <a href='https://www.deeplearningbook.org/'>the DL book</a>.
-Trying to clean the diagrammatic representation of all ambiguity helped me understand many thiings.
+Trying to clean the diagrammatic representation of all ambiguity helped me understand many things.
 For example, here is the representation of a simple hidden unit using a sigmoid gate $\sigma(z)$:
 \begin{align}
 h_{i}=\sigma\left(\sum_{j}W_{ij}x_{j}+b_{i}\right)
 \end{align}